-Depending on specialisations followed during their studies, students may progress onto roles as Directors, Producers, Cinematographers, Editors, and Sound Designers.
-Students may also choose to study at post-graduate level in a specialised subject, such as VFX or Film Sales & Distribution.
-Many graduates work freelance on independent productions whilst building their experience, before establishing themselves in specialised technical or production roles.
+Depending on the specialisations followed during their studies, students may progress as Directors, Producers, Cinematographers, Editors, and Sound Designers.
+Students may also choose to study at postgraduate level in a specialised subject, such as VFX or Film Sales & Distribution.
+Many graduates work as freelancers on independent productions whilst building their experience, before establishing themselves in specialised technical or production roles.
 Our graduates regularly demonstrate the dedication, skill and tenacity required to establish themselves in this extremely competitive industry.

-The programme lasts for two years and is split into Level 4, Level 5 and Level 6.
-This specialist 2 years structure includes extra terms during the Summer period and ensures that students are able to enter the professional world as soon as possible.
+The programme is delivered over two years and is split into Level 4, Level 5 and Level 6.
+This specialist 2 year degree structure includes additional terms during the summer period and ensures that students are able to enter the professional world as soon as possible.

 level 4 - term 1 & 2